ZeehAfrica/zeeh-connect-react/README.md

 # zeeh-connect-react

-React for implementing ZeeH widget - It is a quick and secure way to link bank accounts to ZeeH from within your React app.
+React SDK for implementing ZeeH widget - It is a quick and secure way to link bank accounts to ZeeH from within your React app.
 ZeeH Connect is a drop-in framework that handles connecting a financial institution to your app (credential validation, bank statements etc).

 ## Documentation